-Trent was elected in 2007 and re-elected in 2011 for the constituency of Regina Rosemont.
-He is the Deputy Leader of the official opposition.
+Trent was elected in 2007 and re-elected in 2011 and 2016 for the constituency of Regina Rosemont.

-Trent serves as the opposition critic for Finance, Education, Municipal Relations, Urban Affairs, Economy, and the Global Transportation Hub.
-Trent also serves on a national committee of the CCAF, with an aim to strengthen governance and accountability.
+Trent has served as the opposition critic for Finance, Education, Municipal Relations, Urban Affairs, Economy, and the Global Transportation Hub.
+Trent has also served on a national committee of the CCAF, with an aim to strengthen governance and accountability.

 Trent was born and raised in northwest Regina.
 He earned a Bachelor of Education at the U of R and has taken grad studies in education and undergrad studies in business.